/ ComfyUI / Headswap in ComfyUI: Complete Reactor and Advanced Methods Guide 2025

 4. Final result has smooth neck blend at high resolution

 Lower resolution processing naturally blurs minor seam artifacts, which become less noticeable when upscaled.
+For comprehensive upscaling techniques, see my AI image upscaling battle: ESRGAN vs beyond guide.

 Technique 4: Lighting Adjustment Pre-Processing